Borealis126/QSM/docs/source/index.rst

 License
 =======
-This software package was developed Colorado School of Mines and the National Institute of Standards and Technology in Boulder, CO.
+This software package was a joint project by the Singh group at the Colorado School of Mines and the Pappas group at the National Institute of Standards and Technology in Boulder, CO.
 It is free for public use with proper credit/attribution.

 .. toctree::